 Domestic Energy Performance Certificates (EPCs) can be a useful source of information on the energy efficiency of homes.
 Around 10,000 assessments are lodged annually in the district as houses are sold, re-let or improvement grants and Feed-in Tariffs are applied for.
 An A rating is the most efficient rating and a G rating is the least.
-There has been an increase in the most efficient ratings in the last couple of years (see chart below), driven by growth in housebuilding and the standards now required by building regulations.
+There has been an increase in the most efficient ratings over the last few years (see chart below), driven by growth in housebuilding and the standards now required by building regulations.
 The proportion of ratings reaching only E,F or G are falling, although 2016 saw an increase in response to a spurt of home-improvement activity through Energy Company Obligation schemes.
 These schemes have targeted the hardest-to-treat properties and homes in low income areas and on benefits.
-Just under 10,000 measures were delivered between 2013 and September 2016.
+Just under 10,000 measures were delivered between 2013 and September 2017.

 A broader analysis of the local private housing stock showed that the average SimpleSAP (another energy efficiency measure) rating for all private sector dwellings in Wakefield is 58, which is better than both England and Yorkshire and The Humber.
 Despite this relatively good performance, however, the analysis shows that still only 23% of private housing stock has levels of loft insulation that would meet the latest recommendations (at least 25cm of rock wool).

 Renewable Energy Generation